Canada Travel Advice

 How Safe is Canada

 Threat level: Low-Medium

 Canada is involved in the global war against ISIS and as such is regarded as a terror target.
-The current travel safety advice is to remain cautious to petty crimes such as pick pocketing, especially in popular tourist destinations as thieves often target this area.
+The current travel advice for Canada is to remain cautious to petty crimes such as pick pocketing, especially in popular tourist destinations as thieves often target these area.
 Be aware of your surroundings and keep valuables safe at all times to reduce the chance of theft.

 Intelligent Protection International Limited provides Executive Protection services in Canada.
 If you are interested in these services, please visit: Executive Protection Bodyguards Canada.